linushuan/TWCA-auto-register/README.md

 - auto stop
 - auto switch to 10% size
 - avg speed: 9-13s
+- choose cloth size

 ## future
-- get element id more quickly
+- add the wrong get item speed.
-- choose T-shirt size
 - enter phone number
 - all event id check

 ## issues
-- get element id too slow.
+- get element id too slow when get element id(or other can get the item) failed.
 - code will click or fill with the place you can see (It means if you don't want to touch it, you need to let all the regions of website in the windows)

 ## tests